rafaelcostafrf/autonomous_quadrotor_environment/README.md

 		deep_learning:
-			the env being in deep learning mode means that each env.step returns desired deep learning input and a instant reward desired deep learning input history size is set by T and includes: action, position, velocity, quaternion, quaternion velocity for actual time and (T-1) past states desired deep learning input may be changed internally to include other states.
+			Deep learning mode means that each env.step returns desired deep learning input and a reward Deep learning input history size is set by T and includes: action, position, velocity, quaternion, quaternion velocity for actual time and (T-1) past states Deep learning input may be changed internally to include other states.
 			Reward function was set empirically, if needed, change it internally.

 		T: history size, normally set as 1